wlingca/rdssms/workshop/content/Lab5/3_enablebacrest/_index.en.md

 weight = 30
 +++

-In this section, an S3 will be created.
+In this section, you will create a S3 bucket.
 Then Backup and Restore option will be enabled and access will be granted to S3 bucket where native backup will be stored.

 #### ***Create S3 Bucket***
 Navigate to the [AWS S3 Console](https://s3.console.aws.amazon.com/s3/home)